 Cons of living alone

 Live alone and you'll have to do all the chores yourself.
 You'll be responsible for cleaning the bathroom, taking out the trash, and other unpleasant things.
+Sure, if you don’t do them, there’s no one there to yell at you for it.
+But lack of self-motivation can be a slippery slope to a mess of an apartment.
 With roommates, you can share the dirty work.

 If you decide that living alone is too lonely at times, start looking for friends you might want to move in with.
 If living with roommates is too stressful, plan on making your next apartment your own.
 The best part about renting is that you can always change your situation when the lease is up!